JS00001/FBLAProjectV1/README.md

 | `resources` | Assets for the Nextron build process | Our Team |
 | `renderer`| NextJS Frontend | Our Team |
 | `main` | Nextron Application | [Nextron](https://github.com/saltyshiomix/nextron) (Unless Commented Otherwise) |

+**Features**
+- Select filters to sort locations by.
+- Generate a cloud-stored PDF document containing all filtered locations.
+- View all reports that you have generated, and clear them.
+- Toggle the theme between light and dark.